geethasagarb/rsvp_movies_case_study/README.md

-Problem Overview:
+Problem Introduction:

-RSVP Movies, a distinguished Indian film production company celebrated for its super-hit movies, traditionally targets the Indian audience.
-However, they are embarking on a new project with plans to release a movie for a global audience.

-In a pursuit of meticulous and data-driven decision-making, RSVP Movies has sought your assistance as a data analyst and SQL expert.
-Equipped with the dataset encompassing the latest movie releases, your role is to conduct a comprehensive analysis.
+RSVP Movies is an Indian film production company which has produced many super-hit movies.
+They have usually released movies for the Indian audience but for their next project, they are planning to release a movie for the global audience in 2022.

+The production company wants to plan their every move analytically based on data and have approached you for help with this new project.
+You have been provided with the data of the movies that have been released in the past three years.
+You have to analyse the data set and draw meaningful insights that can help them start their new project.

-The goal is to discern meaningful patterns and offer strategic insights that will guide RSVP Movies in their forthcoming global cinematic venture.
+The goal is to analyse the given data and give recommendations to RSVP Movies based on the insights.
+For the convenience, the entire analytics process has been divided into four segments, where each segment leads to significant insights from different combinations of tables.
+The questions in each segment with business objectives are written in the script given below and to conduct a comprehensive analysis and discern meaningful patterns and offer strategic insights that will guide RSVP Movies in their forthcoming global cinematic venture.